TDY Industries, Inc. (dba Wah Chang)

 The Wah Chang site (formerly known as Teledyne Wah Chang), located in Albany, Oregon is an active licensee under ORE-90001 license to extract rare minerals from zircon sand (zirconium, hafnium and niobium), using a proprietary chemical separation process.
 Under the ORE-90001 license, Wah Chang manufactures ingots of rare metals to contract specifications for use in aircraft, military and industrial processes.
 Decommissioning and cleanup of any vacated or modified spaces is required during any renovations or clearance of identified areas with fixed contamination or deposited materials from prior practices to utilize residues for construction use onsite.

-Prior cleanups of the site has been coordinated with the Oregon Department of Environmental Quality and the U.S. Environmental Protection Agency to also address chemical and hazardous material contaminations at this licensed site.
-Amendment #48 to the ORE-90001 Wah Chang license signed on April 17, 2008 ties in a Wah Chang letter dated March 31, 2008 to current Decommissioning cost estimate of $6,920,956 upon termination of current licensed activities.
-An annual update of the Parent Company Guarantee is required per license condition.
+Prior cleanup of the site has been coordinated with the Oregon Department of Environmental Quality and the U.S. Environmental Protection Agency to also address chemical and hazardous material contaminations at this licensed site.

 3.0 Major Technical or Regulatory Issues